pezy/CppPrimer/ch06/README.md

 This loop let user input a word all the way until the word is sought.

-It isn't a good use of assert. because if user begin to input a word, the `cin` would be always have content. so the `assert` would be always `true`.
-It is meaningless. using `assert(s == sought)` is more better.
+It isn't a good use of `assert`.
+The `assert` macro is often used to check for conditions that “cannot happen”.
+But the `assert` would always happen when users input `EOF` directly.
+The behavior is very natural, so the check is meaningless. using `assert(!cin || s == sought)` is more better.

 ## Exercise 6.49